rcludwick/Lora_driver_for_MicroPython_on_ttgo/README.rst

 Lora for TTGO
 =============

-Note:  It's possible this wil work for the RPi, ESP32 and ESP8266, but I'm not guaranteeing anything.
+Note:  It's possible this wil work for the ESP32 and ESP8266, but I'm not guaranteeing anything.

 Motivation